2023 Best Visual & Performing Arts Schools in North Carolina

 Full Visual & Performing Arts at University of North Carolina at Chapel Hill Report

 The excellent programs at North Carolina State University helped the school earn the #4 place on this year’s ranking of the best visual and performing arts schools in North Carolina.
-Located in the city of Raleigh, NC State is a public college with a very large student population.
+Located in the city of Raleigh, NC State is a public school with a very large student population.

 The average amount in student loans that visual and performing arts majors at NC State take out is $23,695.

 You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Charlotte.
 The school came in at #5 on this year’s Best Visual & Performing Arts Schools in North Carolina list.
-Located in the city of Charlotte, UNC Charlotte is a public school with a very large student population.
+Located in the large city of Charlotte, UNC Charlotte is a public school with a very large student population.

 While working on their degree, visual and performing arts majors at UNC Charlotte accumulate an average of around $26,594 in student debt.
 This translates to an average monthly loan payment of $165, based on a 10-year repayment plan.